The Rigga-Ding-Dong-Song: Leticia cover

-In 2010, Cubman-German singer Leticia (a.k.a.
+In 2010, Cuban-German singer Leticia (a.k.a.
 Leticia Spormann) released her own remixed revamped version with new arrangement under the title "The Rigga Digga Ding Song" with her record label NoWa.
 The single cover says "The voice of Passion Fruit" as she was credited as lead vocalist on the Passion Fruit released in 1999.
 The track was produced by Robert Meister.